 This module will provide you with an introduction to the philosophical, conceptual, and historical underpinnings of the ways in which psychology is studied today.
 You will cover broad conceptual issues such as 'what is science?' and how psychology fits in, what makes a good scientific theory, and the philosophies of how sciences develop.
 You will look at the rise of behaviourism and cognitive psychology, the historical development of cognitive neuroscience and debates regarding the relationship between mind and brain, and how psychology became an applied as well as a basic science of mind and behaviour.

 This year will be spent on a work placement.
-You will be supported by the School of Law and the Royal Holloway Careers and Employability Service to find a suitable placement.
+You will be supported by the Department of Law and Criminology and the Royal Holloway Careers and Employability Service to find a suitable placement.
 However, Royal Holloway cannot guarantee that all students who are accepted onto this degree programme will secure a placement, and the ultimate responsibility lies with yourself.
 This year forms an integral part of the degree programme and you will be asked to complete assessed work.
 The mark for this work will count towards your final degree classification.